The Problem

 By 2035, there will be an estimated 1,117GWh of end-of-life EV batteries available for recycling.

-Existing lithium-ion battery recycling methods used in the industry are far from being completely sustainable.
+Existing lithium battery recycling methods used in the industry are far from being completely sustainable.

-The U.S. currently has very limited zero-waste, low-emissions and sustainable lithium-ion battery recycling capability available for the production of high-purity black mass – an intermediary material required for downstream battery precursor cathode active material (pCAM) production.
+The U.S. currently has very limited zero-waste, low-emissions and sustainable lithium battery recycling capability available for the production of black mass – an intermediary material required for downstream battery precursor cathode active material (pCAM) production.

 Our Solution

-We offer a complete closed-loop solution from battery collection to recycling and materials refining, ensuring sustainably recycled anode and cathode materials remain local and are reintegrated back into the battery manufacturing supply chain.
+We offer a complete closed-loop solution from battery collection to recycling in Oak Ridge, Tennessee, ensuring sustainably recycled anode and cathode materials remain local and are reintegrated back into the battery manufacturing supply chain.

 What makes Evolve Unique